 We have a lot of trees growing on our property.
 There are also a lot of fallen trees, in varying stages of decay.
 We decided to use what we had and made the sides of our hugelkultur beds out of tree trunks from dead standing or already fallen trees.
 I love it when we can source supplies from our own property!
-Most of the logs that we used were quite large and required a tractor to get them into place.
-Locating rotten wood wasn’t a problem either, we found it everywhere!
+Most of the logs were quite large and required a tractor to get them into place.
+Locating rotten wood wasn’t a problem either.
+We found it everywhere!
 This was a great way to clean up an old homestead and put all that wood to good use!

 We scraped off the top soil to use for later and dug down a couple feet in the area that we placed the bed.
 The logs that were the edges of the bed were placed around the dug in area.
-That gave us a lot of space to pile up the rotting wood, the more wood you have in the bottom of the beds, the better!
-We placed large pieces on the bottom and filled in the holes with smaller branches.
+That gave us a lot of space to pile up the rotting wood.
+The more wood you have in the bottom of the beds, the better!
+Next, we placed large pieces on the bottom and filled in the holes with smaller branches.
 Don’t worry about air pockets or branches that won’t lay flat or just so.
 The soil that you place on top will help push the branches down and the branches will settle over time.

 After putting the rotting wood into our new beds, we put some of the original soil back into the bed to cover the wood.
 After that, we experimented to see what would work the best.
-Some beds were covered in cardboard and then a thick layer of topsoil and compost was placed on top of that.
-On other beds we mixed cow and chicken manure in with the clay soil, topping it with a thick layer of topsoil and compost.
-On others, it was just the topsoil and compost mix.
+Some beds were covered in cardboard with a thick layer of topsoil and compost was placed on top of that.
+On others we mixed cow and chicken manure in with the clay soil, topping it with a thick layer of topsoil and compost.
+The rest was covered with just topsoil and compost mix.

 Most of our beds are flat hugelkultur beds, with the exception of one mounded bed.
 I prefer the flat beds, they seem easier to plant and settle less.
-But I am curious to see how a mounded bed will work in 2 or 3 years, so we included one in the garden.
+But I am curious to see how a mounded bed will work in 2 or 3 years.
+So we decided to include one in the garden.

 I planted the garden as soon as the beds were done.
-It was a wet summer, a lot of people had trouble with our clay soil retaining too much water and water logging their plants.
+It was a wet summer, and because of that, people had trouble with our clay soil retaining too much water and water logging their plants.
 Even though the hugelkultur beds were new and not to their full potential yet, I was very happy with how they worked.
-The plants didn’t become water logged in their beds and I rarely had to water, even in late summer when things dried up.
+The plants didn’t become water logged in their beds.
+I rarely had to water, even in late summer when things dried up.

 There really wasn’t a difference in how the beds worked with the variations that we tried.
 They all worked equally as well whether we used cardboard, manure or just topsoil and compost.
 The flat beds did seem to work better than the mounded bed, that may change over time.